egorsmkv/Scribosermo/extras/exporting/README.md

 Notes:

 - Using fixed normalization (required for streaming) slightly reduces WER from 3.7% to 4.4%
-- Exporting to tflite currently only works with a fixed sized input signal length
+- Enabling tflite optimization reduces performance too

 Edit the files to your needs: